conwetlab/WMarket/doc/installation-guide.rst

 '''''

 WMarket uses index files to provide better search results.
-These files must me stored in some folder of your file system.
+These files must be stored in some folder of your file system.
 You can specify this folder by editing the property ``lucene.IndexPath`` included in the file ``WMarket.war/WEB-INF/classes/properties/marketplace.properties``.